SLERP/slerp-base/README.md

 [Wiki](https://github.com/SLERP/slerp-base/wiki)

-Here you find the code used to program the [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) in the project.
+Here you find the code used to program the [Arduino UNO](http://arduino.cc/en/Main/arduinoBoardUno) used in the project.